Best Badge Scanner Apps for Trade Shows and Events (2026)

 - CRM sync (HubSpot, Salesforce, Zoho)

-- Advanced reporting
+- Team dashboards and reporting

 BoothIQ is a universal lead capture app that integrates with your calendar and CRM, making follow-up and sales a breeze.